John Green (footballer, born 1939): Blackpool

-National Service from August 1959 to August 1961 limited his appearances in his first couple of seasons as a Blackpool player.
+National service from August 1959 to August 1961 limited his appearances as a Blackpool player in his first few seasons.
 Green made his debut for Ron Suart's Blackpool on 5 March 1960, in a 4–2 victory at Leeds United.
 Green went on to make a further six appearances in the 1959–60 campaign.
 The following season, 1960–61, Green made just one league appearance, on 8 October 1960, as Suart rang the changes following a single-goal defeat at Preston North End in the West Lancashire derby in the previous outing.

 In 1961–62, Green made nine league appearances.
 He also scored his first goals for the club.
 The first came on 14 April 1962, in a 3–2 defeat at Sheffield Wednesday.
 A second followed seven days later, this time in a 3–1 victory over Manchester City at Bloomfield Road.
 Green also made two appearances for the club in the League Cup: firstly in their third-round tie at Workington on 5 November, his strike being the only goal of the game; and secondly in their semi-final second leg game at home to Norwich City on 16 April 1962, which proved to be their elimination match.

 Green made twelve league appearances in 1962–63, scoring one goal in the process.
 It was during the 1963–64 season that Suart gave Green an extended run in the team.
 He made 23 appearances and scored two goals.
 In 1964–65, though, he was ever-present throughout Blackpool's 42 league games.
 He also scored twice.
 Green returned to being a rotation player in 1965–66, making 26 appearances.

-For 1966–67, Green's final season with the club, the midfielder became one of two Greens in the team, after the arrival of Tony Green, a Scot, from Albion Rovers.
-The Englishman made fifteen league appearances, a third of which occurred under new manager Stan Mortensen.
+For 1966–67, Green's final season with the club, the midfielder became one of two Greens in the team after the arrival of Tony Green, a Scot, from Albion Rovers.
+The Englishman made 15 league appearances, a third of which occurred under new manager Stan Mortensen.
 Green's final appearance for the club took place in the penultimate league game of the season, a 3–1 defeat at home to West Bromwich Albion on 6 May 1967.
 After maintaining a First Division status during Green's eight seasons with the club, Blackpool were relegated to the Second Division at the end of the campaign.
-Green had played a total of 145 league and cup games for Blackpool, scoring a total of 11 goals in all competitions.
+Green had played 145 league and cup games for Blackpool, scoring 11 goals in all competitions.